lewagon/dotfiles/05-Rails/README.md

 2-parts morning lecture:

 - Authentication with [Devise](https://github.com/plataformatec/devise) gem.
-- We will then brief you about collaboration techniques with git & Github.
+- Collaboration techniques with git & Github.
 You will discover how we work in a dev team using branches and pull requests.
 You will have to use this workflow within your Airbnb teams.
-You'll have 5 days to go as far as you can on your Airbnb clone.dans leur clone d'AirBnB.
+You'll have 5 days to go as far as you can on your Airbnb clone.

 ### `06-Airbnb-Facebook-connect`
 In the continuity of Devise course, we will teach you how to customize Devise to build a Facebook connect, you will use [Devise Omniauth integration](https://github.com/plataformatec/devise/wiki/OmniAuth%3A-Overview).